Published: June 2025

 Conclusion

-At its core, a ledger is simply a system of record.
-And there are many ways to store and maintain records.
-Businesses should choose the ledger that fits their specific needs, rather than defaulting to the most popular option.
+At its core, a ledger is just a system of record.
+And there’s more than one way to store records.
+Businesses should choose the right ledger for their needs, not the most popular one.

 References